wilberquito/election-clustering/README.md

 # Clustering learner with K-means

-The aim of this project is to group samples linked by an optimal number of clusters using a clustering algorithm.
+The aim of this project is to group samples linked by an optimal number of clusters using a clustering algorithm ⚙️.

 We decided to use the K-means as clustering algorith because one of its adventages is of scaling to large data sets, and it can easily adapt to new examples.
 Since one disadventage of using this algorithm is that we must know *k*.
 There are some options to find the optimal number of clusters with K-means, for example GAP.
 However, to evaluate the number of clusters we've used the Prediction Strength algorithm to find the *optimal number of centroids*, hence the **optimal number of clusters (k)**.